-For me, I often either ban Fiora, or if she’s ban, banned for the team.
+For me, I often either ban Karthus, this is due to his potential in high elo.
 From there you need to analyze the team compositions and figure out the following strengths -

 ⋆ How easy it is for the enemy jungler?

 Champions like Post level 6 Akali, Zed, Lissandra will be much harder ganks due to the amount of escapes or easily landed CC; to prevent Udyr from closing the gap - will be lanes you may not want to gank after a certain time.
 The other hand is how well you can gank with your allies, ganking for a Twisted Fate will always be easier to secure a summoner or kill then ganking for a Vladimir.